Ozshurki/bulb-game/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Memory game - Bulb game
+Memory game - Card game

 Rules-